Victoria with Kids: 20+ things to do for an awesome trip

 Transportation to Victoria

-We have written about Victoria before and have a lot of details around transportation to the city here, in our article highlighting a great 3 Day Victoria itinerary.
+We have written about Victoria many times and have a lot of details around transportation to the city here, in our article highlighting a great 3 Day Victoria itinerary.
 Here’s a recap though and top tips for getting to Victoria with kids.
+And we actually have a podcast episode all about the 7 different ways to get to Vancouver Island.

 By ferry, you can depart for Vancouver Island from either Vancouver (Tsawwassen terminal) or Port Angeles.
 Both sailings are approximately 1.5 hours so which you choose depends on your starting point, travel schedule and budget.
 Check out the map to see which makes sense for you.
 You can also take the passenger-only Victoria Clipper from Seattle, which is a great option for those adding Victoria with kids to their family trip to Washington.

 You can also fly to Victoria from both Seattle and Vancouver via seaplane or regular aircraft.
 This is for sure not the budget option for a family to get to Vancouver Island, particularly if you want also have a car on the island, but it’s an option.
-Flying in via Seaplane is really cool.
+Flying in via Seaplane is really cool and it’s one of the best things to do in Victoria!

 Remember, Victoria is in Canada so a passport is required.
 DO NOT FORGET PASSPORTS.